5th Annual Learning for Dynamics & Control Conference

 The explosion of real-time data that is emerging from the physical world requires a rapprochement of areas such as machine learning, control theory, and optimization.
 While control theory has been firmly rooted in the tradition of model-based design, the availability and scale of data (both temporal and spatial) will require rethinking the foundations of our discipline.
 From a machine learning perspective, one of the main challenges going forward is to go beyond pattern recognition and address problems in data-driven control and optimization of dynamical processes.
 Our overall goal is to create a new community of people who think rigorously across the disciplines, ask new questions, and develop the foundations of this new scientific area.
 We are happy to welcome you to the University of Pennsylvania for the 5th annual L4DC.

-- Final Paper Upload Deadline: TBD.
-Authors will be directly contacted by e-mail regarding the submission procedure.
+- Final Paper Upload Deadline: May 15, 2023, at 5 PM ET.
+Authors will be directly contacted regarding the submission procedure.

 Code of Conduct